-In 1938, the Sunset School District seceded from the Monterey Union School District.
-In 1938 a bond was issued for the construction of Carmel High School.
-Designed by acclaimed school designer Franklin & Kump Associates with Hugh Comstock, the high school was completed in two phases in 1939 and 1941.
+designer Franklin & Kump Associates with Hugh Comstock, the high school was completed in two phases in 1939 and 1941.
 Though the high school is located across Highway 1 outside of Carmel's city limits, the school's progressive design is worth noting.
 Immediately after its construction, Carmel High School caught the attention of the national architectural community.
-Pencil Points magazine raved in 1945, "Carmel High School deserves an exceptionally high rating."
+Pencil Points magazine raved in 1945, "Carmel High School deserves an exceptionally high rating."71

-By the 1940s, the Carmel School District (formerly, the Sunset School District) had a population of 400 students.
-100 In 1947 three schools were listed in the city directory: Carmel High School, Sunset Grammar School, and Forest Hill School.
+By the 1940s Carmel School District had a population of 400 students.
+In 1947 four schools were listed in the city directory: Carmel High School, Sunset Grammar School, and Forest Hill School.
 In the mid to late 1950s, the district population rose to 1,081 students and was comprised of four schools, three of which were located outside Carmel's incorporated boundaries.
-101 In 1953 two additional schools appeared in the city directory: Carmel Woods on Dolores near Vista and Carmel Pre-School on Santa Rita near Third Avenue.
+In 1953 two additional schools appeared in the city directory: Carmel Woods on Dolores near Vista and Carmel Pre-School on Santa Rita near Third Avenue.
 In 1958 two new schools appeared: Carmel River School on Fifteenth near Monte Verde and Carmel Art Institute on Ocean Avenue near Monte Verde.